adas2/algo-practice/README.md

 35. Implement stack using a queue
 36. k_sorted_merge: merge k sorted lists in an efficient way Hint: O(nklogk) where n is the avg. len of lists
 37. wsum: Find the first index i of an array (of integers) such that sum of elements over a window is equal to target.
-38. Given a integer array, find the max sum of a subarray (need to be contiguos in the orifinal array)
+38. max_sum_subarray: Given a integer array, find the max sum of a subarray (need to be contiguos in the orifinal array)
 39. btree_lcs: Lowest Common Ancestor in a B Tree
 40. Binary search tree find k-th largest node
 41. ks: Knapsack implementation in DP